daebfcg/daebfcg.github.io/content/posts/202511100736/index.md

 ### Pickup Selector Toggle

-This is a Les Paul style [three-position toggle](https://www.stewmac.com/electronics/components-and-parts/switches/axlabs-3-way-6-pole-toggle-switch/) for the neck pickup, bridge pickup, or both in series.
+This is a Les Paul style [three-position toggle](https://www.stewmac.com/electronics/components-and-parts/switches/axlabs-3-way-6-pole-toggle-switch/) for the neck pickup, bridge pickup, or both in parallel.
 Black.
 I considered other options such as individual on/off switches for each pickup or a Telecaster-style blade pickup, but landed on the toggle with the idea that it is the most fool-proof way to easily flip while playing.
 The exact placement will be determined once I actually try to play the guitar to see where my hand goes when moving my elbow to get it in just the right spot.
 I will also angle switch movement so as not to make it _too_ easy to flip to avoid accidentally switching it during vigorous strumming.

 ### Neck and Bridge Tap Switches